twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ### Automatic Metrics Wizard (`TAUTOMETRICSFORM`)
 If the program detects it is running the Home Edition, it shows the note on the Professional Edition (in the Professional Edition it is hidden).
 Version 10.0 includes three unused features (the features were dropped in version 11.0 & above).

-The third panel changes the advance width with check boxes to center the glyph/set the left side bearing at x=0 and a radio button to use monospaced metrics (it is only active when the Fixed option is selected).
+The third panel changes the advance width with check boxes to center the glyph/set the left side bearing to zero and a radio button to use monospaced metrics (it is only active when the Fixed option is selected).

 ### OpenType Designer: GPOS Kerning Editor Buttons
-The values of all buttons start with a square bracketted capital D.
+All values start with a capital D enclosed in square brackets.
 * **Clear Values** – Sets the value for all kerning pairs to zero.
-Used for monospaced fonts with kerning tables (e.g. *Monospaced Typewriter* - Manfred Klein).
+Used for monospaced fonts with kerning tables (e.g. *Monospaced Typewriter*).
 * **Harmonize** – Harmonizes all kerning pairs in subtables.
 * **Clean Up** – Removes all kerning pairs with a zero value.
 Version 3.0 through 6.5 removes pairs with unmapped glyphs (version 7.0 & above keeps them).